clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 ### The `ClientConnected` reducer

 This reducer is marked with `[SpacetimeDB.Reducer(ReducerKind.ClientConnected)]`.
-It is run when a client connects to the SpacetimeDB module.
+It is run when a client connects to the SpacetimeDB database.
 Their identity can be found in the sender value of the `ReducerContext`.

 If an error occurs in the reducer, the client will be disconnected.

 ### The `ClientDisconnected` reducer

 This reducer is marked with `[SpacetimeDB.Reducer(ReducerKind.ClientDisconnected)]`.
-It is run when a client disconnects from the SpacetimeDB module.
+It is run when a client disconnects from the SpacetimeDB database.
 Their identity can be found in the sender value of the `ReducerContext`.

 If an error occurs in the disconnect reducer, the client is still recorded as disconnected.